deepak0405/GSoC2018_documentation/README.md

 3. [Generating Merged Attributes for the Cluster]: Generated an ipp_t* which contains combined attributes for all the printers in the cluster.
 4. [Generating Conflicts for the printer]: Generated cups Array which contains the constraints in the cluster, i.e. pair of attributes which can't be satisfied by any printer in the cluster.
 5. [Generating Cluster PPD File]: This commit facilitates generation of ppd file for the cluster, which contains options supported by all printers in the cluster and the constraints.
+6. [Selecting the default attributes of the printer]: The printer with the maximum throughput will be the default printer of the cluster.
+The default values such as pagesize, media-size of the printer, will be the default value of the cluster.
-6. [Selecting the printer for the job]: Based on the job settings requested such as pagesize, media-size, media-type, we will select the best printer in the cluster.
+7. [Selecting the printer for the job]: Based on the job settings requested such as pagesize, media-size, media-type, we will select the best printer in the cluster.
+8. [Filtering job on the server]: Earlier the job was sent to the client cups server using implicitclass backend unfiltered, but now the job will be filtered at the server itself to the required pdl.
+A new filter pdftopippprinter.c was added which converts the pdf job to the best pdl supported by the printer.

 ***
 ### Commits Link